 The firestorm was now truly upon us and I was petrified.
-When I say it was a wall of smoke and fire and heat and noise I really mean it was The Wall, not a wall.
-The Wall from Game of Thrones.
-That was it’s scale and magnitude.
+It’s magnitude was beyond anything I has ever seen or would want to see again.
 It surrounded us completely in a horseshoe, the only way clear was down into the wooded valley.

 We knew we had to get the van out immediately, that if we didn’t we were at risk of being trapped without transport.
 We bundled the dogs into the van, shut all it’s windows, and just drove.
 The track to the house is rough and steep in places.
 It is surrounded by closely planted pines, with sharp bends and steep drops.
 It is not something to be negotiated at speed, in a cumbersome van, in a state of panic and with visibility reducing by the minute.

 Luckily we have driven that track almost every day for four years now and we knew it well.
 Dense smoke had now engulfed the whole area but thankfully visibility was still good enough.
 Mr C was silent but gripped the wheel of the van for dear life.
 The dogs, usually besides themselves with excitement at the thought of a road trip, were huddled together panting in the footwell of the rear seats.